fbradyirl/fbradyirl_archive.github.io/_posts/2018-01-19-install-apple-carplay-android-auto-on-your-hyundai-i40-software-upgrade.md

 As a software engineer myself, I thought I'd search the web for a way to carry this out myself, since I was pretty sure that once I could **get** the firmware files, I would be able to figure out **how** to install the update.

-I eventually came across a Russian [forum](https://www.drive2.ru/l/492401715044155399), where a link to download the firmware was posted, along with some instructions.
+I eventually came across a [forum](https://www.drive2.ru/l/492401715044155399), where a link to download the dealer firmware was posted, along with some instructions.
 I thought it might be good for me to re-post those instructions in english here for anyone wanting to do it.
 Here goes...

 ## Disclaimer
-**WARNING: If you carry out this car firmware upgrade, you do so at your own risk.**
+**WARNING: If you carry out this car firmware upgrade, you do so at your own risk.
+Update: according to the forum auther, [@Sernaiko](https://www.drive2.ru/users/sernaiko/), this is the original Hyundai firmware, and has not been modified in any way, so, in theory, the risk should be minimal.**

 ## What you will need
 - A USB Stick (1GB or more will do).
 Formatted for FAT32.